Code-Institute-Submissions/deenafe-edomuseum/README.md

 ### *Navigation*

-* The navigation menu is consistent in all 3 pages of the website and links to the Home, Collection, Bookings page and the Logo which directs to the Home page.
+* The navigation menu is consistent in all 3 pages of the website and links to the Home, Collection, Bookings pages and the Logo which navigates to the Home page.
 * This will allow users to easily navigate across the pages without having to use the "back" button

 ![](docs/nav-capture.png)